Denver fires Flock, prepares to switch to new roadway surveillance system

 Data would be retained for 21 days, unless it’s needed for an active investigation.
 And Axon will have to agree “to abide by Colorado law, including not providing access to Denver data for the purposes of civil immigration enforcement, abortion-related investigations, or any purpose not explicitly agreed to.”

-Axon sells several license-plate cameras, including both stationary and portable cameras.
+Axon sells several license-plate camera models, including both stationary and portable cameras.
 Axon says its system can capture license-plate numbers as well as “detailed vehicle attributes.”
 The company also announced plans in 2025 to integrate with Amazon’s Ring home security platform, allowing people to share footage from their home cameras with police.